The Arts in Asheville

 Today, Glen Rock Depot is a multi-used development with residential, commercial and office space.
 It consists of the 372 Depot Building, a 90,000 square-foot building with 60 affordable housing apartments and 9,000 square feet of commercial space.
 The Glen Rock Depot development is also redeveloping the 1930 Glen Rock Hotel into commercial and residential space.
 The Corner Market is a 6,400 square foot renovation of the old Southern Railway company store.

-In October 2013 Asheville City Council approved a large multi-use project in the River Arts District at the 3.3-acre site of the former Dave Steel complex between Clingman Avenue and Roberts Street, directly across from what is now Odyssey Clayworks.
+In October 2013 Asheville City Council approved a large multi-use project in the River Arts District at the 3.3-acre site of the former Dave Steel complex between Clingman Avenue and Roberts Street, directly across from what is now Odyssey.
 The plans calls for seven buildings, ranging from two to seven stories, with 209 market-rent apartments, 43,000 sq. ft. of retail space and 12,000 sq. ft. of office space.
 The buildings will sit atop a 338-space, two-level parking deck that will be mostly underground.
-The project, which is supposed to break ground in spring 2014 and take two years to complete, is being spearheaded by Harry Pilos of Delphi Development.
-Delphi is a 15-year-old developer that has completed a number of projects in the Asheville and Hickory areas, including Sawyer Motor Building condos in Asheville
+The project has been delayed several times and as of late 2017 has not broken ground.

 STUDIOS AND GALLERIES IN THE RIVER ARTS DISTRICT